Last Updated: July 9, 2024

 United States of America

-💰 Compare Seth Green's Net Worth
+1. What Is Seth Green's Net Worth And Salary?

 What is Seth Green's Net Worth and Salary?

 Seth Green is an American actor, voice artist, director, writer, and producer who has a net worth of $40 million.
-Seth Green is perhaps best known for his role as Doctor Evil's son Scott in the "Austin Powers" series, and as the voice of Chris Griffin on the animated TV show "Family Guy".
+Seth Green is perhaps best known for his role as Doctor Evil's son, Scott, in the "Austin Powers" series and as the voice of Chris Griffin on the animated TV show "Family Guy."

 Early Life

 Seth Benjamin Gesshel-Green, more commonly known as Seth Green, was born in Philadelphia, Pennsylvania, on February 8, 1974.
 His parents are Barbara (née Gesshel) and Herbert Green, and he has a sister named Kaela.
 He was raised Jewish.
 His ancestors hailed from Russia, Poland, and Scotland.
-He actually legally changed his name to Seth Benjamin Green so it could "reflect [his] professional stage name".
+He actually legally changed his name to Seth Benjamin Green so it could "reflect [his] professional stage name."

 Career

-He kicked off his professional acting career in 1984, with the films "Billions for Boris" and "The Hotel New Hampshire".
+He kicked off his professional acting career in 1984 with the films "Billions for Boris" and "The Hotel New Hampshire."
 The latter film actually had him working alongside stars like Jodie Foster and Rob Lowe.
 In 1987, he appeared in the film "Can't Buy Me Love" as the little brother of Patrick Dempsey's character.
 Other films he appeared in during this early part of his career include Woody Allen's "Radio Days" (1987), "Big Business" (1988), and "My Stepmother Is an Alien" (1988).
 Additionally, he appeared in all three Austin Powers movies as Dr. Evil's son, Scott: "Austin Powers: International Man of Mystery" (1997), "Austin Powers: The Spy Who Shagged Me" (1999), and "Austin Powers in Goldmember" (2002).

 Seth Green